vistadataproject/documents/README.md

 __How?__

->__All sources of available metadata (both internal to VISTA as well as external) will be transformed to the web-standard data model (Linked Data)__, normalized and enriched,  and then ebedded back in VISTA and operationalized a a real-time __in-process read/write Master Data Model__.
+>__All sources of available metadata (both internal to VISTA as well as external) will be transformed to the web-standard Linked Data model__, normalized and enriched,  and then ebedded back in VISTA and operationalized as a __real-time in-process read/write Master Data Model__.
 This will accomplished using exclusively web technologies and web standards:

 [Web Technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies)